lowRISC/opentitan/hw/ip/aes/doc/_index.md

   Internally, a shadow copy is used that is constantly compared with the actual register.
   For further details, refer to the [Register Tool documentation.]({{< relref "doc/rm/register_tool#shadow-registers" >}})

-- Hardened round counter:
-  To protect the round counter inside the cipher core against FI, a second copy of the counter is counting down, and the sum of the two counters is constantly compared with the number of total rounds to perform.
-  In addition, one parity bit is used for the round counter.

 - Sparse encodings of FSM states:
   All FSMs inside the AES unit use sparse state encodings.